robinsoneo/kafka-projects/kafka-transactions/README.md

 # Kafka transactions project

-This project content an basis example to:
+This project content an basic example to:

 * Create a Kafka Producer that puts messages in a Kafka topic.
 * Create a Kafka Consumer that consumes those messages, with a Batch Listener and Concurrent threads.